-This page contains information about the versions of the I Mark, the use of the trademark and registered trademark symbols, the Illinois and Urbana-Champaign logos, and the buffer zone.
+This page has information about the versions of the I Mark, the use of the trademark and registered trademark symbols, the Illinois and Urbana-Champaign logos, and the buffer zone.

 The campus logos must remain as originally drawn and proportioned and cannot be modified.

 Do not use the campus logos in a sentence or substitute the I Mark for the letter "I" in a word.
-The logos may not be deconstructed; for instance, the Column I may not appear without the other elements that make up the I Mark.
+The logos may not be deconstructed.
+The Column I may not appear without the other elements that make up the I Mark.